andwn/cave-story-md/README.md

 - Start - Pause / Item Menu

 #### How to build
-Note: Gendev is still using outdated SGDK 1.1 and will not build my project without [changes](https://github.com/kubilus1/gendev/issues/17).
+Note: Upstream Gendev is using an outdated SGDK version. for now use [my fork](https://github.com/andwn/gendev.git).

 1. Set up [Gendev](https://github.com/kubilus1/gendev.git)
 2. Clone the project and do `make`.
 3. Open `out.bin` in your emulator of choice.

-#### What about Windows?
-I've run out of patience with this platform.
-The output ROM is laggy and randomly crashes for no good reason, not to mention the ancient GCC throwing heap errors 80% of the time making me have to start the build process over.
-Install Ubuntu in a VM or something.

 #### Shoutouts & Legal Stuff
 - Cave Story's game content (Graphics, sound, characters) is property of Studio Pixel, not me.